openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/gpu-device/remote-tensor-api-gpu-plugin.rst

 The ``ov::intel_gpu::ocl::D3DContext`` and ``ov::intel_gpu::ocl::VAContext`` classes are derived from ``ov::intel_gpu::ocl::ClContext``.
-Therefore, they provide the functionality described above and extend it to enable creation of ``ov::RemoteTensor`` objects from ``ID3D11Buffer``, ``ID3D11Texture2D`` pointers or the ``VASurfaceID`` handle respectively, as shown in the examples below:
+Therefore, they provide the functionality described above and extend it to enable creation of ``ov::RemoteTensor`` objects from ``ID3D11Buffer``, ``ID3D11Texture2D`` pointers or the ``VASurfaceID`` handle, as shown in the examples below:

 .. tab-set::